For people with February birthdays, Amethyst makes a perfect February birthstone.

 They get angry easily, but they don’t let other people see it.
 They can also become quite superstitious.

-The Color of the February Birthstone and its Secret Meaning
+The Color and its Secret Meaning

-The February birthstone is Amethyst, which is violet in color.
+Amethyst is violet in color.
 It symbolizes protection, and its violet color meaning includes protection against drunkenness and overall bad health.